Above-ground Pool in the Front Yard: 5 Ways I Used Constraints to My Advantage

 3. Using Restrictions as Inspiration

-I invented a site-specific solution — an above-ground swimming pool with an underground bath house to circumvent an outrageous obstacle.
+As a result, I invented a site-specific solution — an above-ground swimming pool with an underground bath house to circumvent an outrageous obstacle.
 It crystalized in 24 hours, after a zoning official at the Department of Building and Safety cited a required setback of 55 feet.

 4. Dealing with Challenges Incrementally

-I envisioned lingering alfresco dinners amidst a fragrant garden, children playing Marco Polo, my husband running out of the scorching sauna and jumping into the pool, everyone relaxing in the bubbling spa at night, strategically assembled to partake in the drama of the fire pit.
+I envisioned lingering alfresco dinners amidst a fragrant garden.
+Children playing Marco Polo.
+My husband running out of the scorching sauna and jumping into the pool.
+Everyone relaxing in the bubbling spa at night, strategically assembled to partake in the drama of the fire pit.

 Multiple functions had to be served.
 Meeting family’s needs as they changed over time was clearly the main design objective.
 Breaking up the vast scale by dividing the space into intimate areas seemed to make sense.